 Center for Advanced Aviation System Development: As the federally-funded research and development center for the Federal Aviation Administration (FAA), CAASD is dedicated to improving aviation system safety, security, and performance.
 In addition to the FAA, customers include the Transportation Security Administration, NASA, the Federal Communications Commission, and other government organizations.
 CAASD collaborates with civil aviation authorities around the world, all of which face similar challenges in the areas of safety, security, and efficiency.

 Center for Communications and Computing: Administered by the Institute for Defense Analyses (IDA), the Communications and Computing Center supports the National Security Agency.
+Since the 1950’s IDA’s Center for Communications and Computing focuses on cryptology regarding foreign signals intelligence and the security of information and communication of the U.S. government.

 CNA's Center for Naval Analyses: The Center for Naval Analyses is a federally funded research and development center serving the Navy and Marine Corps.
 The Center also provides research and analyses services to other military and government agencies to help improve the efficiency and effectiveness of U.S. national defense efforts.
 For over 50 years, the CNA has provided "full-service" research and analysis services that have helped the military become more effective and efficient.
 CNA analysts pioneered the field of operations research through their ground-breaking work with the Navy during World War II.